(&): Composition

 [&] features different sound that navigate from Bollywood-esque details, Korean ballad fairytale-like chimes and strings, quirky jazz, radio friendly power pop and dance-pop songs and ballads, and even the minimalistic traits of Korean indie R&B trends and rough lo-fi sounds.
-The extended play has been described as genre-diverse having a diverse tapestry of sound.
+The extended play has been described as genre-diverse.

 Songs

 The intro song "&" gets the EP off to a dark, mysterious start, with its strong, thumping drum beats and hypnotic flute music leading into "PTT (Paint the Town)" which is a dance-pop and hip hop song that contains the most intense and "explosive" production among the songs that the group has released thus far.
-The song incorporates elements of Bollywood music, with Indian drums and tablas combined with dub-step and 808 bass sounds, and an Indian flute playing the signature melody of the song.
+The song incorporates elements of Bollywood music, with Indian percussion and tabla combined with dubstep and 808 bass sounds, and an Indian flute playing the signature melody of the song.
 "PTT (Paint the Town)" depicts the group members' new worldview, as they reestablish themselves independently without being trapped in taboos or being wary of others to "paint the town" in the group's colors.

 "Wow" is a groovy jazz styled and broadway inspired song with bouncing tempo, a refreshing up-tempo melody and an upbeat chorus.
 "Be Honest" is an electropop song with fresh cord variations and sound effects and has an old school throwback sound.
-Member Olivia Hye compared the song to their 2018 single "Hi High" saying the song has a bright and fresh concept and a really refreshing vibe, which makes it a good song to listen to in the summer.
-"Dance On My Own" is the group's second full song in English following their 2020 single "Star", which was featured on the group's third extended play [12:00] (2020).
-It is a chill mid-tempo power pop song about dancing alone and feeling yourself.
+Member HyeJu (formerly Olivia Hye) compared the song to their 2018 single "Hi High" saying the song has a bright and fresh concept and a really refreshing vibe, which makes it a good song to listen to in the summer.
+"Dance On My Own" is the group's second full song in English following their 2020 single "Star", which was featured on the group's third extended play [12:00] in 2020.
+It is a chill midtempo power pop song about dancing alone and feeling yourself.
 "A Different Night" is a deep ballad featuring a dreamy and faint sound.
-The last track "U R" is an indie R&B and lofi song with an emotional piano and electric guitar.
+The last track "U R" is an indie R&B and lo-fi song with an emotional piano and electric guitar.